 1. Affordable housing application process with the City of Santa Monica’s Housing Authority is complex, not easy to understand, heavily reliant on an intense verification process, lacking education and human resources, as well as bogged down by an inundation of ineligible applications from those who don’t meet Section 8 eligibility requirements in the first place.

-2. The community doesn’t know what ‘affordable housing’ means, what Housing Authority programs/services are available, what section 8 is, how it works, and who is eligible.
-They learn everything from their community, so rumors and incorrect information is continuously circulating.
+2. The community doesn’t know what the Housing Authority does, how Section 8 operates and who is eligible to apply, that there are other assistance programs beyond Section 8, and how to find information about ‘affordable housing’ in the city.
+They learn everything from their community, so rumors and incorrect information are continuously circulating.
 Lastly, the city website is not user-friendly, doesn’t have easy to find, clear information, but it’s the only resource available to the community.

 - Could be used to filter applicants who are applying to section 8, decreasing the thousands of applications that are not local, ineligible, or have no prioritizing “preferences”